 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are predominately UPVC framed sealed unit double glazing with timber framed double glazed units at the porch, a timber framed double glazed stained glass unit at the rear ground floor extension, and timber framed double glazed Velux units at first floor level.
-External doors are PVC units with double glazing including French doors to the rear.
-There are PVC soffits and facias.
+Windows are predominantly timber framed, sealed unit double glazing with similar external doors.
+There are some single glazed slit window details within the living room, one of which is sheltered by the stairwell extension.
+External joinery comprises timber soffits and fascias, along with timber cladding at a dormer projection.

 External decorations Visually inspected.

-Painted rainwater goods.
-Conservatories / porches N/A Communal areas N/A Garages and permanent outbuildings Visually inspected.
-There is a single detached garage of brick construction with a roughcast external finish.
-The roof is pitched, timber framed and overlaid in concrete tiles.
-There is a metal up and over vehicular access door, timber side door and timber single glazed window.
+LAIGINAL UCCOLALIONS

+Painted joinery and cast iron.

+Conservatories / porches N/A

+Communal areas N/A

+Communal areas IN/A

+Garages and permanent outbuildings Visually inspected.

+There is a double detached garage of stone construction with a curved, metal framed roof structure overlaid in metal sheeting.
+There are two sets of timber doors to the front.
+There is also a shed outbuilding to the rear of the property which is of brick construction with a flat, timber framed roof structure overlaid in felt.
+There are timber access doors into two separate sections, however only one was inspected internally.

 Outside areas and boundaries Visually inspected.

-There are private garden grounds surrounding the property made up in a mixture of materials including lawn, stone chips and concrete paving, some of which forms a driveway.
-There is an area of raised timber decking to the rear of the property and two ponds within the rear garden.
-The garden ground to the rear is split level/sloping.
-Boundaries are defined by masonry walling, vegetation and fencing.
+There are substantial garden grounds surrounding the property which we understand extend to around 1.5 acres, overlaid in a mixture of materials including lawn, concrete paving, stone chips and monoblock, some of which forms a driveway.
+The gardens are sloping/split level in places, with areas of low level masonry walling, some of which is retaining.
+The mill lade runs adjacent to the property and there is a stone fountain detail to the front.
+Boundaries are defined by vegetation, fencing and stone walling.

 Ceilings Visually inspected from floor level.
-Plasterboard lined with areas of PVC panelling and textured coating.
-Internal walls Visually inspected from floor level.
+Plasterboard and lath and plaster lined with areas of exposed timber beam.
+Internal walls Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Solid construction plastered on the hard and plasterboard, with areas of exposed brickwork within the porch.
+Solid construction plastered on the hard and plasterboard, with areas of exposed stone work and timber panelling.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is predominately of suspended timber construction with a solid floor within the porch.
+Flooring is predominantly of solid construction at lower ground floor level including some exposed stone flooring, and is predominantly of suspended timber construction on the upper floors.
 Various fitted floor coverings exist above.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items internal jeniery and mienen manige were moved.
+Internal in increased bitch on fittings Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber panel and timber and glass panel doors, timber skirtings, timber door and window surrounds and a timber tread and riser staircase.
+There are timber doors some of which have glazed panels, timber skirtings, timber door surrounds and window sills and timber tread and riser staircases.
 Kitchen fittings comprise floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All former fireplaces have been removed/covered over including within the living room, which currently houses an electric fire.
-Internal decorations Visually inspected. internal accordions There are paper, paint and tile finishes.
-There are paper, paint and the lillisties.
+There is a solid fuel stove within the lounge, which appears to be vented via a metal twin wall flue system externally.
+Otherwise, fireplaces have been removed/covered over.
+Internal decorations Visually inspected.
+There are paper, paint and tile finishes.
 Cellars N/A